ABHIRAJ7575/Random-Quote-Generator/README.md

 1. Have way too much free time
 2. Are avoiding real work
 3. Actually found this funny
-4. All of the above
+4. All of the above 😒

 Either way, thanks for stopping by.
 Now go build something actually useful.
 Or don't.
-I'm not your father.
+I'm not your mentor.🥱

 ---